Georgia governor vows a fight after MLB yanks All-Star Game - WTMJ

 MAE ANDERSON

-News of Major League Baseball’s decision to pull this summer’s All-Star Game from Georgia over its sweeping new voting law reverberated among fans Saturday, while Gov. Brian Kemp vowed to defend the measure in court, saying “free and fair elections” are worth any threats, boycotts or lawsuits to come.
+News of Major League Baseball’s decision to pull this summer’s All-Star Game from Georgia over its sweeping new voting law reverberated among fans Saturday, while Gov. Brian Kemp vowed to defend the measure, saying “free and fair elections” are worth any threats, boycotts or lawsuits.

 “I want to be clear: I will not be backing down from this fight.
 We will not be intimidated, and we will also not be silenced,” Kemp said.